 IMPORTANT NOTICE.
 The following Internet Coordination Policy is being posted for the information of the Internet community.
 It contains a statement of policy followed by the Internet Assigned Numbers Authority (IANA) in administering the system for allocation and assignment of Internet Protocol (IP) addresses.

 This document was developed through ICANN's Address Supporting Organization (ASO) with the assistance of APNIC, ARIN, and RIPE NCC, was recommended by the ASO's Address Council, and on 4 June 2001 was accepted by the ICANN Board of Directors as a statement of essential requirements for the recognition of new Regional Internet Registries (RIRs), in supplementation to section 9 of the ASO-Memorandum of Understanding, and acknowledged it as a framework for consideration of applications for recognition of new RIRs.

+General comments:

+This policy is stated here as a globally coordinated document, but the ASO AC website mentions it as a Global Policy (Current Global Policies | The Address Supporting Organization (ASO ICANN)) and the NRO website as well (Global Policy | The Number Resource Organization (nro.net))

+RIRs and ICANN feedbacks are important to be got

+To review this document should be a task received from the NRO EC.
+So ASO AC’s deliverable should be to the NRO EC

+What is missing that was not foreseen 20+ years ago?

+Certification of what an RIR is on an ongoing basis

+The process to make sure that an RIR is in good standing

+The possibility to terminate an RIR

 Criteria for Establishment of New Regional Internet Registries (accepted 4 June 2001)